How to choose & combine fonts for your website

 Small letters: what to pay attention to

 For your main text, pay attention to the letters with small gaps, such as a, e, and g.
 When setting the font-size, make sure the small openings in these letters are still big enough to distinguish them.
 If it gets too small (for example the e might start looking like c), your text becomes too hard to read.
 When this happens, pick a larger font-size for the body text.
 In 2009, a font-size of 12 – 14px used to be the regular size.
 In 2013 14 – 16px became the regular size.
-Now, a quick look at font-sizes across different websites shows 18-21px to be the most used.
+Currently, a quick look at font-sizes across different websites shows 18-21px to be the most used.

 Also, check your font-size across devices – make sure it’s easy to read on a large screen as well as on a phone or tablet.